-If you are looking to purchase a checked bag, know that really large bags above about 28" in height are very easy to over-pack, in terms of airline weight limits.
-And if you are compaining about too much luggage, feel grateful you are a snorkeler.
-The picture above is the luggage for just two diver friends of ours.
+If you are looking to purchase a checked bag, know that really large bags above about 28″ in height are very easy to over-pack, in terms of airline weight limits.
+And if you are complaining about too much luggage, feel grateful you are a snorkeler, not a diver (see image).

 Are Packing Cubes Useful When Packing for a Snorkeling Trip?

 Packing cubes are just smaller little bags like these, that you use to organize, and sometimes compress items into, that you then put into your bigger bags.
 Many times we have considered using packing cubes.
 But the overall concept has never really made sense for us.
 Normally we don’t have problems getting everything we need into our bags.
 And packing cubes also add a small additional bit of weight.
 But we can understand folks who like to have more organization in their bag.